 The project is located within an existing developed light industrial area that contains existing sources of daytime glare from buildings as well as nighttime lighting from buildings, street lighting, and parking lot lighting.
-The project has two corners of the hotel building with curtain wall elements with glazing; however, the glazing chosen for the project would be more energy efficient in addition to fins located in the tower element that would minimize glare.
+The Project has two corners of the hotel building with curtain wall elements with glazing; however, the glazing chosen for the Project is energy control glazing with blue tint and slight reflective coating to be more energy efficient as well as to minimize daytime glare.
 The project is also subject to compliance with the lighting requirements in SMC Section 19.42.050 regarding lighting shielding.
 The project will conform and meet the City's lighting requirements and policies designed to prevent glare and direct illumination beyond the project's property line.
 Therefore, the findings of the certified LUTE EIR remain valid and no further analysis is required.